-Mumbai summer plant care
+Mumbai monsoon plant care

-May in Mumbai: Humidity, salt air, and monsoon splash make drainage the main lever.
+July in Mumbai: Humidity, salt air, and monsoon splash make drainage the main lever.

 In coastal humidity, the safest upgrade is faster drying around roots and leaves.